 I have always been fascinated by aviation and was heavily influenced by the fact that my grandfather was one of the engineers that worked on the development of Concorde.

-Fast forward to today and I’m lucky enough to have flown in First and Business Class on the majority of the World’s top carriers.
+Fast forward to today and I’m lucky enough to have flown in First and Business Class on the majority of the world’s top carriers.
+You can find all of my airlines reviews by clicking the button below:

 Frequently Asked Questions